About Barbican Box at HOME

 Before applying please ensure that you are aware of the commitment needed from you, your school and your students and ensure that your Senior Management Team is aware of your application.
 Please be aware of the following participation requirements:

-- At least one teacher from each participating school must commit to attending both CPD days at the start of the project.
+- At least one teacher from each participating school must commit to attending both the introductory session and the CPD day at the start of the project.

-- Barbican Box is designed to be experienced by one class of students.
+- Barbican Box is designed to be experienced by one group or class of students.

-- Teachers will be required to take a lead on activity with the young people throughout the Spring and Summer term.
+- Teachers will be required to take a lead on activity with the young people in the summer term, outside of the artist mentor sessions.

 - During the Box project, classes will require access to the internet, ideally on a shared computer.